 I do not provide tax advice or tax preparation.
 Please consult your tax advisor for more information.

 Examples are hypothetical and for illustrative purposes only.
 The information contained in this report does not purport to be a complete description of the developments referred to in this material and don’t constitute a recommendation.
 The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
-Any opinions are those of Sara Stanich and not necessarily those of RJFS or Raymond James.
 Tax laws are subject to future revisons.
-Raymond James does not offer tax advice.
+The Stanich Group not offer tax advice.
 Please consult your tax advisor for any tax issues.